EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/subscribeToCartStateUpdate.md

 Your callback will be called with the [State object](/reference/state/) and the `isCartUpdated` boolean parameter.

-If the `isCartUpdated` is `true`, it means that Liquid Ajax Cart has just received new cart JSON-data from Shopify after the last Shopify [Cart API request](/reference/requests/) and the new cart state is attached to the `cart` property.
+If the `isCartUpdated` is `true`, it means that Liquid Ajax Cart has just received new cart JSON-data from Shopify from the last Shopify [Cart Ajax API request](/reference/requests/) and the new cart state is available in the `cart` property.

 If the `isCartUpdated` is `false`, it means that only `status` State property is changed.